 What Arose Toward the End of the First U.S. Presidency

-After the U.S. Constitution was written and implemented, America had a form of representative Democracy, because the first U.S. President, George Washington, was elected because he was the unanimous choice.
+After the U.S. Constitution was written and implemented, America had a form of representative Democracy, because the first U.S. President, George Washington, was elected because he was the unanimous popular choice.
 He was virtually unopposed, and all other candidates were essentially running for Vice President because at that time there were no political parties.
 It was simple.
 The person who got most votes became president, and the runner-up became vice president.

 One of those conflicts was revealed when theocratic Christian clergy complained that the Constitution made no mention of the name Jesus, and President Washington was one of many Founders who tried to set them straight.

 Washington’s told them that religious matters needed no political direction, and he praised the Constitution for the absence of any regulation respecting religion.
 And of course Washington was referring especially to Article 6 and the First Amendment, which prohibit any religious requirement to hold office, and any law regarding the establishment of religion.
 And Thomas Jefferson and James Madison even more clearly clarified that the Constitution was written to build a wall of “separation between church and state.”
 Both of them used those words.

 However, the Constitution and the intent of America’s Founders did not matter to theocratic clergy then, just as it doesn’t matter to them now, as the ongoing problems with theocratic imposition demonstrate.